Spinach and mozzarella balls

 Bake the balls

 They need about 25-30 minutes in the oven, or until the breadcrumb coating colours lightly.
-They may sometimes crack if not shaped tightly enough - but will still be completely gorgeous.
+They sometimes crack if not shaped tightly enough but ignore any imperfections: they will still be completely gorgeous.